 It seems the name “Yen Sid” means something to Donald and Goofy, and they both run off into the tower, shouting that Yen Sid was the King’s teacher.
 This gets Sora so excited that he runs off too, leaving Pete in the dust.
 And I’ve got to say: for all the manga’s failed attempts in CoM, it’s good to see a dedicated comic relief villain in this series.
 He won’t always be a success, but I feel Pete succeeds at being funny more often than not.
 His impact on a certain other character, however…

 The interior of the Mysterious Tower was changed in later games, so I often forget its layout in the original KH2.
-I like to think its appearance in games like BBS is its normal appearance: a straightforward (if cartoonishly bendy) tower.
+I like to think its appearance in games like BBS is its normal appearance: a straightforward (if cartoonishly bendy) tower with a corresponding interior.
 But in KH2, perhaps as a defensive measure against Pete’s Heartless, the Tower now features teleporters that waylay you into combat rooms.
 It’s here where you’ll meet the KH2 incarnation of the Soliders, who are the first recoloured enemies in FM+.
 And I think they look awful.
 I complained already about the CoM enemies that were recoloured in this game but in practice the problem is game-wide.
-I think I could count the number of recolours I like on one hand.
+I think I could count the number of FM+ recolours that I like on one hand.